According to national surveys,

 Like any other inhalant abuse, gasoline sniffing is addictive.

-- If you suspect your child is abusing any form of inhalants, a professional evaluation is recommended.
-If the abuse has been long-term or frequent, your child will likely require professional abuse counseling and intervention.
+If you suspect your child is abusing any form of inhalants, a professional evaluation is recommended.
+If the abuse has been long-term or frequent, your child will likely require professional abuse counseling and

-- If you suspect your child might be curious, but hasn't abused an inhalant, a talk with them about the dangers is recommended.
-Key elements toward preventing future abuse are awareness and education.
+If you suspect your child might be curious, but hasn't abused an inhalant, a

 Additional HealthyChildren.org Resources: